 Five great new fantasy books for kids to read in 2018

-Without further ado, here’s five new releases of kids’ fantasy books in middle grade fiction we are really looking forward to:
+Without further ado, here are five new releases of kids’ fantasy books in middle-grade fiction we are really looking forward to:

 The Serpent’s Secret by Sayantani DasGupta

 This brand new adventure series tells the story of Kiranmala, a 12-year-old from New Jersey whose life changes forever when her parents vanish and she is attacked by a rakkhosh demon.
 The Serpent’s Secret is inspired by Bengali folktales that the author heard as a little girl.
 Kiranmala is yet to discover her destiny as an interdimensional demon slayer.

 My son and I think this looks like a fascinating read to look forward to.
 Indian mythology is an area he hasn’t yet fully explored yet.
 I am also very glad to see a female heroine at the centre of a daring adventure story.
 And we have loved hearing the author talk about the powers of immigrant families; of being able to bridge the gaps between many worlds and traditions.
 This sounds like the kind of book that many young readers need at this time.